kostaskougios/spi/sql/Benchmarks.md

 ORC: an other columnar storage format, https://orc.apache.org/

-2 tables are created, one simulating page impressions (PageImpression class) and one for orders (Order class).
+We will create 2 tables, one simulating page impressions (PageImpression class) and one for orders (Order class).
 The first one has 3 columns only where as the 2nd one has 9 and simulates a denormalized table:

     case class PageImpression(